 Equipment Standardization: Responsible for installation, configuration and site deployment standards.

-Service Development: Responsible for developing solutions to migrate FDM and TDM services to IP Packet including lease line, T1, FXS, FXO; in addition synchronization of critical latency simulcast transport and conference bridging.
+Service Development: Responsible for developing solutions to migrate FDM and TDM services to IP Packet including lease line, T1, Foreign exchange subscriber (FXS), Foreign exchange office (FXO); in addition synchronization of critical latency simulcast transport and conference bridging.

-Traffic Engineering: Responsible for engineering bandwidth management; enforcing SLA and QoS for various service offerings.
+Traffic Engineering: Responsible for engineering bandwidth management; enforcing Service level agreement (SLA) and Quality of service (QoS) for various service offerings.

 The Special Projects Unit offers a wide variety of services and products suited to the design, installation and maintenance of telecommunications systems of State and other public service agencies.
 These services and products include: design and fabrication of unique equipment (both electronic and mechanical), specification compliance testing, and engineering field studies.